hyperledger/bevel/docs/source/developer/docker-build.md

-# Blockchain Automation Framework deployment using docker build
+# Network deployment using docker build

-## Build the docker image for BAF deployment enviorment
+## Building the docker image

 Build the docker image using the docker file  `Dockerfile` provided in the blockchain-automation-framework repository.